paramaggarwal/blog/content/8x8-led-matrix/index.md

 ---
-title: "8x8 LED Matrix"
+title: '8x8 LED Matrix'
-description: "Recently I bought an 8x8 Red LED Display for Rs.
+description: 'Recently I bought an 8x8 Red LED Display for Rs.
 110 ($2) from Lamington Road, Mumbai.
 I have connected this board to an Arduino board and an accelerometer.
-This display has 64 LEDs but only 16 pins…"
+This display has 64 LEDs but only 16 pins…'
-date: "2016-02-17T16:31:29.978Z"
+date: '2016-02-17T16:31:29.978Z'
 categories:
   - Arduino
   - DIY Projects